-Review area Audit days Assurance Key issues/Comments Brought forward Actual Variation 2009/10 audits bro ought forward (con td) • Partnerships 0 0.5 (0.5) Limited Assurance In our opinion the system of internal control over the management of partnerships that the council is involved with has generally adequate controls to achieve its control objectives.
-These controls are generally operating effectively in the areas covered by this review, except that it is not clear that an effective risk assessment has been undertaken for some of the partnerships assessed as part of our sample audit testing. an appropriate level of consistency and effectiveness.
+Review area 4 Audit days Assurance Key issues/Comments Brought forward Actual Variation 2009/10 audits bro ught forward (con td) Partnerships 0 0.5 (0.5) In our opinion the system of internal control over the management of partnerships that the council is involved with has generally adequate controls to achieve its control objectives.
+These controls are generally operating effectively in the areas covered by this review, except that it is not clear that an effective risk assessment has been undertaken for some of the partnerships assessed as part of our sample audit testing.
+Certain differences were noted between the practices and procedures applied across partnerships which were of a more strategic nature compared with some service specific partnerships.
+One example of this is the Lancashire Strategic Partnership (LSP) which is managed and controlled under a separately established structure and includes an Executive Board.
+Much of the best practice evidenced by the LSP should be applied across the more operational partnerships to ensure an appropriate level of consistency and effectiveness.
+The council has improved the way in which partnerships are managed through the recent establishment of an online partnership portal.
+The portal includes a register of partnerships, which enables the council to identify the types of partnership it is involved with and the resources invested, and links to information on partnership working.
+This guidance is subject to ongoing development and could be expanded in order to clarify requirements in certain areas and strengthen controls.